cloud-gov/product/ConMonChecklist.md

 In order for us to update the JAB on our compliance in a consistent way, we need to deliver a Continuous Monitoring report on [due date].
 We should run the scans on approximately the same day of each month (adjusted for weekends and federal holidays) - approximately the 23rd.
 For context, see our [Continuous Monitoring Strategy](https://cloud.gov/docs/ops/continuous-monitoring/), including [the monthly reporting summary explanation](https://cloud.gov/docs/ops/continuous-monitoring/#monthly-reporting-summary).

-**Acceptance criteria**

-* By COB on [1 work day before the due date], we've done the following:
+**Acceptance criteria - by COB on [1 work day before the due date], we've done the following**
 -  [ ] Uploaded our ConMon POA&M to https://community.max.gov/pages/viewpage.action?pageId=1034682621
 -  [ ] Uploaded our web scans to https://community.max.gov/display/FedRAMPExternal/GSA+18F+Cloud.gov+Web+Scans
 -  [ ] Uploaded our OS scans to https://community.max.gov/pages/viewpage.action?pageId=1034682662
 -  [ ] Uploaded our database (RDS) scans to https://community.max.gov/pages/viewpage.action?pageId=1034682662
 -  [ ] Uploaded any deviation request forms to https://community.max.gov/display/FedRAMPExternal/GSA+18F+Cloud.gov+Submitted+Deviation+Requests
 -  [ ] Emailed relevant FedRAMP team members to let them know that's done

 **As soon as possible after filing this issue**